 Design and detail reinforced concrete structures

-Have an appreciation of seismic design and detailing of steel and steel-concrete composite structures
+Appreciate seismic design and detailing of steel and steel-concrete composite structures and highway bridges

 Dr Giaralis is the Director of the Research Centre for Civil Engineering Structures at City, University of London (CUoL).
 His research output documented in over 90 peer-reviewed articles are in structural dynamics and earthquake engineering with a focus on probabilistic seismic analysis methods and on vibration control devices for high seismically performing structures.